sashastadler/crunge-notes/Notes/Characters/PCs/Alphonse Steele.md

 #### Information

 Originally very rich and from [Obol](../../Locations/Obol.md), but no longer so.
 Family has a farm in [Green Orchard](../../Locations/Green%20Orchard.md).
 Has mentioned having private tutors.
 Capitalist.
 From the Oore family.
 Was thought to be dead? (source: [Percival Rosa](../NPCs/Percival%20Rosa.md)).
+Knows a bit about drugs.

 #### Family